MinecraftForge/Documentation/docs/concepts/registries.md

 Handling Missing Entries
 ------------------------

 There are cases where certain registry objects will cease to exist whenever a mod is updated or, more likely, removed.
 It is possible to specify actions to handle the missing mapping through the third of the registry events: `RegistryEvent$MissingMappings`.
-Within this event, a list of missing mappings can be obtained wither by `#getMappings` given a mod id or all mappings via `#getAllMappings`.
+Within this event, a list of missing mappings can be obtained either by `#getMappings` given a mod id or all mappings via `#getAllMappings`.

 For each `Mapping`, one of four mapping types can be selected to handle the missing entry: